-Following the Government's decision to postpone local elections in light of the Covid-19 pandemic, the Police and Crime Commissioner Elections took place in May 2021, which was a year later than previously planned As a result of this extended term of Office the Police and Crime Plan was also extended with the priorities within the
+Following the Government's decision to postpone local elections in light of the Covid-19 pandemic, the Police and Crime Commissioner Elections took place in May 2021, which was a year later than previously planned.
+The PFCC that was elected in May 2021 subsequently resigned in October 2022 and the current PFCC, Zoë Metcalfe, was then elected following a new election.